tiagoboeing/nodejs-typescript-sucrase-eslint/README.md

 ![nodejs-and-typescript](https://i.snipboard.io/93yCRK.jpg)

-# NodeJS + Typescript (Sucrase compiler + ESLint + Prettier)
+# NodeJS + Typescript

+> Different of [basic kit](https://github.com/tiagoboeing/node-typescript-template), this repository is more complete, includes Sucrase compiler, ESLint and Prettier.

 ## What is

-Clean and initial template to use NodeJS with Typescript, Sucrase compiler + ESLint
+Clean and initial template to use NodeJS with Typescript, Sucrase compiler + ESLint + Prettier

 ## How use